Carlos Correa Preview, Player Props: Twins vs. Rays

 Carlos Correa At The Plate

-- Correa leads Minnesota with 114 hits and an OBP of .312, plus a team-best slugging percentage of .404.
+- Correa has 114 hits and an OBP of .310 to go with a slugging percentage of .401.
+All three of those stats are tops among Minnesota hitters this season.

-- He has homered in 14.1% of his games this year, and 3.2% of his trips to the plate.
+- He has gone deep in 14.0% of his games this season, and 3.2% of his trips to the dish.

-- Correa has driven in a run in 42 games this season (32.8%), including 14 games with more than one RBI (10.9%).
-He has also driven home three or more of his team's runs in five contests.
+- Correa has picked up an RBI in 32.6% of his games this year, with more than one RBI in 10.9% of his games.
+He has also produced three or more runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.